hasboi/hasboi/README.md

-- 👋 Hi, I'm smolh
-- i love to code, design, and write!
+# Hi!👋 I am smolh

+interested in python coding and web designing

-- based in indonesia
+based in indonesia
-- car

 <!---
 smolh/smolh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.